 Although cherries were preserved or dried for use at Mount Vernon, visitors are not known to have mentioned them.
 Many varieties of the fruit were grown on the estate, including the Morello cherries suggested in this Hannah Glasse recipe, which the Washingtons’ cooks might have used.
 Both fresh and jarred cherries work well here.
 If using fresh ones, set the pitted fruit aside for at least two hours so that the cherries can release their juice.
 Glasse suggested adding red currants to the basic recipe.
 Because fresh currants are often difficult to find, currant jam is offered here as an alternative.
+This recipe was adapted by culinary historian Nancy Carter Crump.

-1 recipe Common Pie Crust (page 00)
+1 recipe Common Pie Crust

 1 cup red currant jam